EduReviewerBlogWhat Are The Most Common Resume Mistakes To Avoid?

 What Are The Most Common Resume Mistakes?

 Now, let’s review some of the most common mistakes made on a resume.
 You need to note that mistakes are totally unforgivable when committed on a resume.
-According to a survey by TopResume in 2018, 70% of employers will turn down a job application due to a simple mistake.

 These mistakes are even considered unforgivable when applying for intermediate or expert-level job roles.
 You need to be able to identify common resume mistakes to avoid getting the best out of the job application process.